rahmanfadhil/cotton/README.md

 }
 ```

-Once, you've finished using the database, disconnect to prevent memory leaks.
+Once, you've finished using the database, disconnect it.

 ```ts
 await db.disconnect();